HongyuanH/blog/_posts/2017-09-17-SCons_Tutorial_Part6.md

 ## Glob & filter

-In SCons build script we can use the method `Glob()` to automaticlly search for files in a specific directory instead of typing every single file name.
-If we want to filter out something special from the result returning by `Glob()`, we use `filter()`.
+In SCons build script we can use the method `Glob()` to automaticlly search for files in a specific directory so that we don't need to type in every single file name ourself.
+If some files need to be filtered out from the result returning by `Glob()`, `filter()` can be used.

 ## Example